Agnelli family holding company Exor seeking big new investments: CEO

 Exor has around 2.8 billion euros in cash, and additional investments have long been anticipated by the market.

-Its holdings in FCA, CNH Industrial and Cushman & Wakefield make up more than half of Exor’s net asset value, which stood at 9.26 billion euros at May 16.
+Its holdings in Fiat Chrysler, CNH Industrial and Cushman & Wakefield make up more than half of Exor’s net asset value, which stood at 9.26 billion euros ($12.7 billion) at May 16.

 Exor’s future profits largely depend on the performance of those investments, and ambitious targets announced earlier this month by FCA and CNH Industrial have been met with scepticism.

-FCA, where Elkann is also chairman, plans to invest 48 billion euros over five years to boost sales by 60 percent to 7 million cars and increase net profit five-fold - targets analysts said were highly ambitious, but which Elkann again defended as doable.
+Fiat Chrysler, where Elkann is also chairman, said it plans to invest 48 billion euros over five years to boost sales by 60 percent to 7 million cars and increase net profit five-fold - targets analysts said were highly ambitious, but which Elkann again defended as doable.

 “It’s not an unrealistic plan,” he said, adding that the carmaker had no need for another partner in Asia to reach its targets nor needed a share issue to finance the five-year plan.

-However, Elkann reiterated that Exor would provide additional capital if necessary to boost the prospects of the companies in which it invests, including FCA.
+However, Elkann reiterated that Exor would provide additional capital if necessary to boost the prospects of the companies in which it invests, including Fiat Chrysler.

 Exor has focused over the past five years on streamlining its structure, selling smaller assets and diversifying its geographic exposure.